jeff-yc-wong/jeff-yc-wong.github.io/essays/final-project-idea.md

 ## Beyond the Basics
 3. Uses Paypal to implement tickets purchasing services
 3. Reminder/Notification when events are coming up
-3. Sends a confirmation email when rsvp for an event
+3. Sends a confirmation email when a user rsvp for an event